-Students who failed to secure minimum attendance (85%) and minimum percentage of marks (50%) in CIE specified in any course, he / she will not be allowed to write SEE of that course.
+Students who failed to secure minimum attendance (75%) and minimum percentage of marks (50%) in CIE specified in any course, he / she will not be allowed to write SEE of that course.
+Such students have to register and qualify in CIE for those courses through course repletion and summer semester.